 - Passengers are encouraged to check-in to their flight online.
 You can do this by visiting the CEB website or using the mobile application.

-- Passengers must bring their own face masks.
+- Passengers must bring their own face masks and face shields.
 They must wear a mask at the airport and during the flight.
 Guests who are not wearing masks may be denied entry.

 - Only one handcarry item per passenger is allowed.
 To avoid inconvenience at the airport, they should strictly follow this.